seanmking/Tradewizard/instructions2-updated.md

-# Export Guru MCP: Comprehensive Implementation Plan (Updated)
+# Export Guru Agent: Comprehensive Implementation Plan (Updated)

-This document outlines the comprehensive implementation plan for enhancing the Export Guru MCP with advanced regulatory data capabilities and integration with other export intelligence components.
-The plan is structured in phases to ensure systematic development while maintaining alignment with the MCP's role as a data access and pass-through layer.
+This document outlines the comprehensive implementation plan for transforming the Export Guru MCP into an autonomous Export Agent with advanced regulatory data capabilities and integration with other export intelligence components.
+The plan is structured in phases to ensure systematic development while evolving from a data access and pass-through layer into a proactive, intelligent agent that guides SMEs throughout their export journey.

-> **Update Note**: This plan has been enhanced based on learnings from real-world implementation challenges, particularly addressing data flow gaps, error handling deficiencies, data structure inconsistencies, integration testing gaps, and frontend-backend misalignment.
+> **Update Note**: This plan has been enhanced based on learnings from real-world implementation challenges and the strategic decision to transform the system into an autonomous agent that delivers continuous value through proactive monitoring, personalized guidance, and adaptive learning capabilities.

+## Core Capabilities Overview

+The TradeWizard system consists of three distinct core capabilities:

+1. **Databases and APIs for Data Sources**
+   - Regulatory databases containing export requirements
+   - Trade data APIs (TradeMap, WITS, Comtrade)
+   - Market intelligence sources
+   - Internal databases for business profiles and historical data

+2. **MCP (Middleware Component Provider)**
+   - Connects to various data sources and APIs
+   - Provides specialized tools for business analysis, regulatory compliance, and market intelligence
+   - Integrates with LLM functionality for enhanced data processing
+   - Exposes endpoints for the agent to access

+3. **AI Agent (Autonomous Layer)**
+   - Autonomously interacts with users throughout their export journey
+   - Maintains state and context across interactions
+   - Proactively monitors for changes and opportunities
+   - Learns from patterns and outcomes
+   - Takes autonomous actions based on triggers

 ## Development Phases & Priorities

-### Phase 0: Initial Prototype (Weeks 1-2)
+### Phase 0: Initial Prototype & Agent Foundation (Weeks 1-2)
-*Foundation validation - proving the architecture*
+*Foundation validation - proving the architecture and agent concept*

-1. **Minimal Viable MCP Server**
+1. **Minimal Viable MCP Server with Agent Core**
    - Implement core MCP server infrastructure with 1-2 key tools
    - Create basic regulatory data connector and tool
    - Establish LLM integration pattern with simple prompts
    - **Add robust error handling with fallback mechanisms**
    - **Implement data structure validation at system boundaries**
+   - **Create initial Agent Core module for orchestration**
+   - **Implement basic State Manager for business context persistence**

    ```typescript
    // Example minimal regulatory tool in regulatory.ts